retrokid/retrokid.github.io/menubartimer-support-help.md

 ![menu bar timer support image v2.4 1](/images/menu_bar_timer/menubartimer-support-img-v2_4-1.png)

 17- You can stop blinking by clicking the app in the menu bar.

+18- Blinking will automatically stop after blinked 200 times.

 ------------------------------